 Backend as a Service – BaaS

 #1.
-AWS API Gateway: This is a fully managed service that makes it very simple for developers to create, publish, maintain, monitor and secure APIs without worrying about scaling.
+AWS API Gateway: A fully managed service that for developers to create, publish, maintain, monitor and secure APIs without worrying about scaling.
 Within few minutes, you can create an API that acts as a ‘front door’ for applications to access data and other functionalities from your app backend.

 #2.
-AnyPresence: This is an enterprise solution which can be used to generate mobile SDKs (such as iOS, Android, HTML5, Windows Phone, Xamarin), language SDKs (such as Java), app UIs and mobile backend server.
+AnyPresence: An enterprise solution which can be used to generate mobile SDKs (such as iOS, Android, HTML5, Windows Phone, Xamarin), language SDKs (such as Java), app UIs and mobile backend server.
 All these solutions let you integrate them into the source systems, role-based access, authentication, push notifications, etc.

 #3.
-Appery: This is an all-in-one MBaaS company which lets you focus on your app rather than infrastructure by providing services like database, push notifications, user management, file management, instant REST APIs, webhooks, etc.
+Appery: An all-in-one MBaaS company which lets you focus on your app rather than infrastructure by providing services like database, push notifications, user management, file management, instant REST APIs, webhooks, etc.

 #4.
-Backendless: This is a complete serverless backend service with support for user authentication and management, data persistence, file storage, push notifications, analytics, messaging and custom business logic.
+Backendless: A complete serverless backend service with support for user authentication and management, data persistence, file storage, push notifications, analytics, messaging and custom business logic.

 #5.
 Baqend: As claimed by the company, it is world’s fastest backend service provider due to its global aching and scalable database solutions.
 It is known for its lightweight initial setup process without any own technical infrastructure which gets you started instantly to run your serverless application.

 #6.
-Kinvey: This is a serverless cloud platform which is known for powering mission-critical apps.
+Kinvey: A serverless cloud platform which is known for powering mission-critical apps.
 It offers smooth native experience on all channels, serverless platform without any assembly, open & standards-based architecture which can be run on any cloud, etc.

 #7.
-Parse Server: This is an open source version of the Parse backend that can be deployed to any infrastructure that can run Node.js.
+Parse Server: A open source version of the Parse backend that can be deployed to any infrastructure that can run Node.js.
 It works with the Express web app framework.
 Moreover, it can be added to any existing web app or run by itself.

 #8.
-Usergrid: This is an easy backend as LAMP stack but built for mobile.
+Usergrid: This is similar to backend as LAMP stack but built for mobile.
 This is an open source backend with complete SDKs for iOS, Android, HTML5/JS, Node.js, Ruby, Java, .NET and PHP.
 It is a multi-tenant system designed for development to public cloud environments.